-Since 2006, 135 total projects have been unanimously approved by one of two committees for funding using one of the three funding accounts: 601-NNI Fund, 602-Habitat Supplemental Fund, and 603-Habitat Conservation Fund.
-Of those, 104 are completed and 31 are currently active and underway.
-As of the end of December 2021, \$29,906,284 dollars have been spent on committee-approved projects since 2006.
-The total amount of unencumbered funds available for habitat projects approved by the PRCC and/or PRCC Habitat subcommittee through 2021 for all three accounts is \$11,497,176.
+Since 2006, 140 total projects have been unanimously approved by one of two committees for funding using one of the three funding accounts: 601-NNI Fund, 602-Habitat Supplemental Fund, and 603-Habitat Conservation Fund.
+Of those, 119 have been completed and 21 are currently active and underway.
+As of the end of December 2022, \$32,164,827 dollars have been spent on committee-approved projects since 2006.
+The total amount of unencumbered funds available for habitat projects approved by the PRCC and/or PRCC Habitat subcommittee through 2022 for all three accounts is \$12,946,812.
 Figure 7 below shows a breakdown of the type of different projects that have been committee-approved, that are either completed or still ongoing.

-Figure 7The total amount of projects (categorized by type) that have been approved by the Priest Rapids Coordinating Committee and Priest Rapids Coordinating Hatchery Subcommittee.
+Figure 7 The total amount of projects (categorized by type) that have been approved by the Priest Rapids Coordinating Committee and Priest Rapids Coordinating Hatchery Subcommittee.